AGUN1505/AGUN1505/.github/README.md

 <h2 align="left">Hi 👋!
-My name is Agun Firmansyah and I'm a Student, from University Nurdin Hamzah</h2>
+My name is Agun Firmansyah and I'm a Student, from Nurdin Hamzah University</h2>

 ###